Reverse Engineering: Bypassing Stateless Session Limits

 01. Analyzing the API Handshake

-When you visit a download page, the site sends a request to the backend to check if you are "allowed" to see the link.
-By opening the browser network tools, we can see the JSON data flowing before the timer even starts.
-The file path is often already there, just hidden by the CSS.
+When a user visits a download page, the frontend sends a request to the backend to verify whether the client is authorized to view the asset link.
+By monitoring the browser’s network tools, we can analyze the JSON payloads transmitted before the visual timer even initiates.
+In many poorly designed architectures, the actual file destination path is already present in the initial response, merely hidden from view via CSS or JavaScript logic.

 02. The Request Discrepancy